-- Some paranormal investigators use EMF meters because they see them used on television on shows like Ghost Hunters, or because they see other teams using them.
+Some paranormal investigators use EMF meters because they see them used on television on shows like Ghost Hunters, or because they see other teams using them.
 In fact, the EMF meter is often misused in paranormal investigation, because many ghost hunters mistakenly believe that the meters detect the presence of ghosts.

 Limitations of Meters

-While EMF meters can be a valuable tool in the ghost hunter's arsenal, you should always be aware of the limitations of this equipment.
+While EMF meters can be a valuable tool in the paranormal investigator's arsenal, you should always be aware of the limitations of this equipment.

 Many EMF meters, such as the K-II meter, are extremely sensitive to cell phone activity.
 Cell phones pulsing to find a tower, incoming calls or texts, and other cell phone activity can cause the meters to register a reading.
 Therefore, when using EMF meters in paranormal investigation, you should always make sure all cell phones are turned off.

 Other pieces of paranormal equipment, such as walkie talkies, can also cause EMF meters to register a reading.
 Test your meter with other pieces of equipment you carry to determine how it reacts in the presence of that equipment.
 For example, stand a few feet away from the meter with a walkie talkie and key the talk switch.
 Watch to see if the meter's reading changes.
 This will help you better understand your equipment and allow you to remove sources of false readings.

-- EMF data is useless if you do not take and record baseline readings.
-Without an awareness of the baseline readings of a location before you investigate it, any subsequent readings have no meaning because there is nothing to which you can compare it.
+EMF data is useless if you do not take and record baseline readings.
+Without an awareness of the baseline readings of a location before you investigate it, any subsequent readings are meaningless because there is nothing to which you can compare it.
 Always take the baseline readings under the exact same conditions in which you intend to investigate (such as lights on or off, etc.).